IsmailKefokeris/HourLoggerApplication/assignmentDocumentation.md

 ### Database Design

+The Database will contain three collections:
+   - User: Stores User Data
+   - Tracker: Stores tracking data for each day worked
+   - Job: Stores Data from the Job worked

+__User Object__

+__Job Object__
 There will be a Job Object which will contain information about the job

+__Tracker__
 Tracker object which will contain information about the time worked and what job it belongs to

 ### Security and Scalability